ikhanhdoit/cloud_engineer/README.md

 - Configure the AWS CLI for your user.
     - Used 'aws configure' in Linux terminal to set it up.
     - The AWS Access Key ID and AWS Secret Access Key is needed.
 It can be found on IAM user Security Credentials.

+- Issues:
+    - New UI for CloudWatch Billing Alerts.
+Had to redo and add another email to SNS to receive alert email.

 ## 2. Web Hosting Basics: